metal-stack/mini-lab/README.md

-# Metal-Stack Mini-Lab
+# mini-lab

-Small lab to start two leaf switches and the metal-api to try `metalctl` and the creation of machines.
+Small lab to setup the `metal-stack` locally.
+Starts two leaf switches and the [metal-api](https://github.com/metal-stack/metal-api) to try [metalctl](https://github.com/metal-stack/metalctl) and the creation of machines.

 This requires: